A New Hard Fork of Bitcoin

 Well, if Bitcoin is unstoppable, then you certainly won’t hear me complaining!
 That would be great!

-And hey – if Bitcoin is unstoppable, then UNMP is nothing to worry about.
+And hey – if Bitcoin is unstoppable, then MC is nothing to worry about.
 Just stop reading now.

 Alternatively, though – if I am correct [that Bitcoin is not perfect], then it would be wise to prepare.
 What’s our backup plan?
-It is UNMP.
+It is MC.

-My opinion is: the “Bitcoin is perfect” belief, will itself be what kills Bitcoin.
+Ironically, the “Bitcoin is perfect” belief, is likely to be what finally kills Bitcoin.
 Success often leads to complacency, and failure.
-The Fall of Rome, Star Wars Episode I – etc. The book “Innovator’s Dilemma” details the history of bankruptcies in business – often it is easier to just start over.
+See: the Fall of Rome, Star Wars Episode I – etc. The book “Innovator’s Dilemma” details the history of bankruptcies in business – often it is easier to just start a company over.

 3. I don’t like what you are doing, becau–

 Let me stop you right there.
-You are getting free UNMP… so: sell it!
+You are getting free MC… so: sell it!
 Use it to get more BTC.
 Do that, instead of complain.

-4. You really think you can defeat Bitcoin?
+4. You really think a new coin can defeat Bitcoin?

-Even at such a “low” chance of success, UNMP is still worth trying.
-The Bitcoin project is too important, to let these idiots screw it up.
+Even at such a “low” chance of success, MC is still worth trying.
+The Bitcoin project is too important, to let some idiots screw it up.

-- Reassignment of half, of Satoshi’s “patoshi” coins (about 550k of 1.1 M) – given to our earliest supporters.
+- We give half, of Satoshi’s “patoshi” coins (about 550k of 1.1 M) – to our investors and supporters.

-- Henceforth, our txns are allowed an optional “extra byte” – this intentionally mangles the TxID, allowing users to opt in/out of “transaction replay”.
+- We allow our txns to have an optional “extra byte” – this intentionally mangles the TxID, allowing users to opt in/out of “transaction replay”.

 - Reduce blocksize by 10x – ie, from 4 MB to 400 kb.

-(Both via CUSF – ie, without changing any lines of code.)
+Both of these can be done via “CUSF” – (ie, without changing any lines of code).

 6. Aha!
 You are taking Satoshi’s coins!
 That is why you are doing this!
 Thief!!